obeli-sk/demo-stargazers/README.md

 ```

 #### Turso activity
+This activity is responsible for persistence of users and their generated descriptions.

 Follow the prerequisites section of the [activity-db-turso README](./activity/db/turso/README.md).

+#### GitHub activity
+This activity is used to find more information about the GitHub user who starred a configured repository.

+Follow the prerequisites section of the [activity-github README](./activity/github/impl/README.md).

 #### OpenAI activity
+Generates description based on user's repositories and organizations.

 Follow the prerequisites section of the [activity-llm-openai README](./activity/llm/openai/README.md).

 Reimplementation in [JavaScript](./activity/llm/openai-js/) and [Go](./activity/llm/openai-go/) is available for comparison.

-#### GitHub activity
-Follow the prerequisites section of the [activity-github README](./activity/github/README.md).

 #### GitHub webhook endpoint
+The webhook collects events sent by GitHub when a user stars one of the configured repositories, then triggers the workflow execution.

-Follow the prerequisites section of the [webhook README](./webhook//README.md).
+Follow the prerequisites section of the [webhook README](./webhook/webhook-rs/README.md).
+Reimplementation in [JavaScript](./webhook/webhook-js/) and [Go](./webhook/webhook-go/) is available for comparison.

+#### Workflow
+[Workflow](./workflow/workflow-rs/) orchestrates all the activities, is triggered by the webhook.

-Reimplementation in [JavaScript](./activity/llm/openai-js/) is available for comparison.
+Reimplementation in [JavaScript](./workflow/workflow-js/) and [Go](./workflow/workflow-go/) is available for comparison.

 ### Running